My agentic coding setup [April 2026]

 I opted to use Gstack rather than building out many of my own Skills because I’m probably not going to put in the cycles to maintain them just for myself, and I’m personally probably better off deferring to the best practices built up by the community.

-Gstack forces clarifying questions upfront, which has saved me from a lot of wasted cycles.
+Gstack forces clarifying questions upfront.
 I wish this was the default for coding agents - force more clarifying questions, so that the agents don’t try to overcomplicate every feature.

 As for the quality of the code actually generated, it’s not terrible.
 I still toss out a significant amount of code, and refactor frequently, but it’s all workable.
 I rarely if ever find myself editing code by hand, which is pretty different from one year ago, back when I was using Cursor.